 But just two years later, in 1831, it was already clear that the penitentiary would have to hold more criminals.
 Soon, second floors were added to all of the wings.
 This same year, the first female prisoner was confined in the penitentiary.

 In 1832, the first inmate made his escape from the prison.
 For some reason, this inmate was not entirely confined to solitude and served as the warden’s waiter.
 He made his escape by lowering himself from the roof of the front building.
 He was later captured and returned but escaped in the same way in 1837.

-By the time the original plan was completed in 1836, the building was the largest and most expensive public structure ever erected in the United States at a cost of $780,000, which would equate to more than $18 million today.
-At that time, its cost was believed to have been second only to that of the U.S. Capitol.
+By the time the original plan was completed in 1836, the building was the largest and most expensive public structure ever erected in the United States at the cost of $780,000, which would equate to more than $18 million today.
+At that time, its cost was believed to have been second only to the U.S. Capitol.